Police need help to identify two suspects after assault, mugging

 Officers say the victim was taken to Mission Hospital for treatment.

-Police said an initial investigation revealed that a stolen credit card was used at a local store and they were able to get footage of two suspects.
-Officers then tracked the suspects to the area of North Ann Street where they were operating a moped and a dirtbike, but at this time they two remain unidentified.
+After an initial investigation, a stolen credit card was discovered and used at a local store allowing police to get surveillance footage of two suspects.
+Officers then tracked the suspects to the area of North Ann Street where they were operating a moped and a dirtbike, but at this time the two remain unidentified.

-If anyone has information about this case or know the identify of the suspects, send an anonymous tip by texting TIP2APD to 847411.
+If anyone has information about this case or know the identity of the suspects, send an anonymous tip by texting TIP2APD to 847411.

 Tipsters can also call police, at 828-252-1110.